GerhardKling/DataScienceStata/README.md

 # Data Science using Stata
-Material for the YouTube course "Data Science using Stata: Complete Beginners Course" is available here including slides, data sets, and Stata do files.
+Material for the YouTube course "Data Science using Stata: Complete Beginners Course" is available here including data sets, and Stata do files.
 You can find the course on the channel Yunikarn.
 The slides are available here [E-book](https://gerhard-kling-s-school.teachable.com/p/my-downloadable-14033).

 #### [YUNIKARN](https://www.youtube.com/@YUNIKARN)